ocaml-ppx/ocamlformat/README.md

 code base, so that you do not have to worry about formatting it by hand, and to speed up code review by focusing on the important parts.

-Ocamlformat is probably what you are after!
+OCamlFormat is probably what you are after!
 But there are some things that you should know before formatting all the things.

-### Should I use ocamlformat?
+### Should I use OCamlFormat?

-Ocamlformat is already being used by several projects, but it comes with some important caveats.
+OCamlFormat is already being used by several projects, but it comes with some important caveats.
 This FAQ should help you decide if it can work for you.

-Ocamlformat is beta software.
+OCamlFormat is beta software.
 While we do not follow [SemVer](https://semver.org/), we expect the program to change considerably before we reach version 1.0.0.
-In particular, upgrading the ocamlformat package will cause your program to get reformatted.
+In particular, upgrading the `ocamlformat` package will cause your program to get reformatted.
 Sometimes it is relatively pain-free, but sometimes it will make a diff in almost every file.
 This can be a hard price to pay, since this means losing the corresponding git history.